foragepm/forage/readme.md

 - silently fails if something is already running on port 8005
 - yarn only tries to load https, ignoring config (https://github.com/yarnpkg/yarn/pull/7393)
 - changes-stream doesn't handle being disconnected gracefully
+- doesn't properly handle go modules with capital letters in the name

 ## IPFS notes

 - starting ipfs desktop with pubsub enabled is hard
 - pubsub can only be enabled with flag, not in config
 - adding js-ipfs as a dependency adds 500 extra dependencies
+- ipfs pubsub in go-ipfs uses a lot of cpu